-Continuous monitoring of Carbon monoxide and Nitrogen dioxide in distribution warehouses.
+Continuous monitoring of Carbon monoxide and Nitrogen dioxide in distribution warehouses

 A distribution warehouse is a multifaceted building that receives, sorts, stores and ships a massive number of products.
 Each warehouse varies in size and layout but commonly has truck off-loading bays, large areas with conveyor belts and storage systems and expansive delivery vehicle loading areas.
-With the large number of vehicles backing up to the loading bays and entering the building to be loaded with forklifts, monitoring levels of Carbon monoxide and Nitrogen dioxide is necessary to ensure the health and safety of the workers.
+With the large number of vehicles backing up to the loading bays and entering the building to be loaded with forklifts, monitoring levels of carbon monoxide and nitrogen dioxide is necessary to ensure the health and safety of the workers.

 Integrating the gas detection system with the building automation system connects the ventilation system and emergency response alert system should gas levels exceed health and safety limits.

 There should be several visual and audible alarm device such as the Remote Strobe & Horn (RSH-24V-R) mounted in highly visible areas throughout the warehouse facility with easy-to-read signs identifying their purpose (CO alarm or NO2 alarm).

 If some of the delivery trucks are diesel, CO and NO2 sensor combination gas detectors should be used to monitor the hazardous gas levels in the enclosed space.
 CO is about the same density as air and will readily disperse throughout an area where there may be some air movement and activity, remaining in the breathing zone (4-6 ft from the floor).
 NO2 gas is heavier than air, but when hot, as in exhaust form, it will rise but as it t cools, the NO2 gas will dissipate and settle throughout the breathing zone.
 CO and NO2 sensors should always be mounted in the breathing zone.